Meet the Founders: My interview with Daney from Edumersive

 What separates Edumserive from the rest?

-We separate ourselves from our competitors because we serve special education, but mostly because they can share classes with each other.
+We separate ourselves from our competitors because we serve all levels of education and easily share their content to their users.
 The users of Edumersive get the choice between starting a training alone or together.
 It was very tempting to make a real video editor with a bunch of options.
 We purposefully chose not to do this because it’s meant to be accessible for everyone…even the 50+ year old teacher that can barely handle a computer.

 Being user friendly is very important for us.